alanng10/Secane/Docue/Storage/a.md

 Secane Storage not write storage node last access time.

-Secane Storage not write storage node time.

-Module can write time info in separate file when done storage read and write.
+Module can write last access time info in separate file when done storage read and write.